-Credit Hours: 4 Prerequisite: MTH 102 or higher Availability: On demand
+Credit Hours: 4 Prerequisite: MTH 102 or higher

 PHY/SCI 121 Meteorology

 This course is an introduction to the study of the atmosphere, weather, and climate.
 Environmental concerns such as acid rain, climatic effects of carbon dioxide level, and stratospheric ozone shield will be discussed.